smurfix/DaBroker/doc/hacking.rst

 This section refers to data types like `Decimal` or `datetime.date`, i.e. types which do not have DaBroker-specific attributes and are recreated 1:1 on the client.
+For client-local attributes and methods on DaBroker objects, see `client.rst`.

-Dabroker incluudes codecs for several common objects like `datetime`.
+Dabroker includes codecs for several common objects like `datetime`.

 If you need to pass other classes through DaBroker's RPC, you need to register a simple mapper class which can encode and decode your type.
 As an